 Key social issues, such as, gender equality will be addressed from the perspective of both disciplines in ‘The Politics of Gender’ and in ‘Feminist Philosophy’.
 Modules will also debate the ways in which religious belief is a driving force behind social and political events in today’s globalised world.

 You will be taught by experts who work at the cutting edge of their research disciplines and will share the excitement of doing original work in a supportive and highly-rated academic community.
-We’re also rated TEF Gold, making us one of the best universities for teaching and support.

 Work placement/study abroad option: Between your second and final year, you’ll have the option to study abroad or do a work placement for up to a year.
 Not only will this give you an amazing experience to talk about but will also give your CV a boost.
 If you’d rather go straight to your final year, that’s absolutely fine too.